Shpa13/FoodOrder/README.md

-food ordering app that was Initialized with "npx create-expo-app@latest FoodOrdering -t"
+food ordering app that was Initialized with "npx create-expo-app@latest Food-Delivery-App -t"